 Further, some Social Security representatives are non-attorneys.
 Non-attorneys are not able to file cases in U.S. District Court.
 Having an attorney who is able and willing to file an appeal in U.S. District Court helps you maintain the continuity of your Social Security case instead of trying to find new representation.

-Contact Mallary Scheer to learn more.
+Contact Mallary Scheer, a Social Security attorney in Charleston, to learn more.